-The term of apprenticeship shall be for not less than three (3) years or 6000 hours of reasonably continuous employment for Linemen and Metermen.
+The term of apprenticeship shall be not less than 2,000 hours of reasonably continuous employment.

 V. INITIAL PROBATIONARY PERIOD:

 An initial probationary period applies to all apprentices, unless the apprentice has transferred from another program.
 During an initial probationary period, an apprentice can be discharged without appeal rights.
 An initial probationary period is stated in hours or competency steps of employment.
 The initial probationary period is not reduced by advanced credit or standing.
 During an initial probationary period, apprentices receive full credit for hours and competency steps toward completion of their apprenticeship.
 Transferred apprentices are not subject to additional initial probationary periods [WAC 296-05-003].